mlarocque22/stock_screener/README.md

 Once a stock no longer passes any of these ratios (D/E excluded) I initiated a sell in the paper trading.
 So far only a single stock has been sold
 EV - +59.14%

+To see the current portfolio list which includes purchase price, current price, and percentages.
+Go to the portfolio_update.txt file